awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/troubleshooting-docker.md

 **Event:** *Failed to pull Docker image :latest: Invalid repository name \(\), only \[a\-z0\-9\-\_\.\] are allowed\.
 Tail the logs for more details\.*

 Check the syntax of the `dockerrun.aws.json` file using a JSON validator\.
-Also verify the dockerfile contents against the requirements described in [Single Container Docker configuration](single-container-docker-configuration.md)
+Also verify the dockerfile contents against the requirements described in [Docker configuration](single-container-docker-configuration.md)

 **Event:** *No EXPOSE directive found in Dockerfile, abort deployment*